18 Idioms with Close (Meanings & Examples)

 Close to the mark

-Meaning: refers to something that is almost correct or accurate.
+Meaning: almost correct or accurate.

 Close up shop